 Although daily homework and in-class assignments are not covered under this policy, it does not negate the seriousness of cheating in any circumstance.
 Each teacher will have a policy about dealing with any other occurrences of cheating.
-Teachers will keep track of these infractions through the building-wide discipline tracker.
+Teachers will keep track of these infractions.
 Repeat violations may result in further consequences.

-GUIDANCE DEPARTMENT
+GUIDANCE OFFICE